Topal-Alex/Topal-Alex/README.md

-- 👋 Hi, I’m @Topal-Alex
+-  Hi, I’m @Topal-Alex
-- 👀 I’m interested in programming
+-  I’m interested in programming
-- 🌱 I’m currently learning python
+-  I’m currently learning .NET
-- 💞️ I’m looking to collaborate on intresting projects
+-  I’m looking to collaborate on intresting projects
-- 📫 How to reach me ..

 <!---
 Topal-Alex/Topal-Alex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.